IlEvelynIl/BO1-AntiCheat/README.md

    - Fastfiles related to zombies in both `Common` and your current language folder.
    - `frontend_patch.ff` as that is a mod loader file and could be used to cheat on community leaderboards if changed.
    - Community leaderboard mods if they are loaded.
+- Searches your config for commands that can be used for cheating.

 Throughout the duration of a game with the tool open, the following player states are checked for any changes:
 - God Mode